nrwl/nx/docs/getting-started/nx-and-cli.md

 ng g node-application backend
 ```

-The command will use NestJS by default.
+The command will use Nest by default.
 If you prefer Express or you want to build your backend from scratch, pass `--framework=express` or `--framework=none`.

 Second, generate an Angular application.